hgomez/influxdb/README.md

 * To get InfluxDB tags properly populated into line protocol format, you should add a `GROUP BY` clause.

-* The Java API returns numeric values as float.
-InfluxDB Fetcher will try to figure out if numbers will be an Int64 (terminated by i in line protocol) or a Float.
-Sometimes, a field may be falsly classified as Int64.
-  The `sed` example above might save you here.

 * By carefully crafting InfluxQL expressions (using `WHERE time=...`), you should be able to fetch data in batches, ideally 10K-20K at a time.